greenguy33/climate_econometrics_toolkit/README.md

 reg_data = api.integrate([ndvi_data,spei_data,clim_data,ag_tfp_data], keep_na=False)
 ```

+Preprocessed temperature-humidity index and dewpoint temperature datasets are also included.
+These are derived from the NCEP-NCAR surface air temperature and relative humidity reanalysis data.
+See the API documentation for details.

 # Available Regression Models and Estimators

 The toolkit makes several different types of regressions and estimators available, which are designed to suit a variety of different use cases in the field of climate econometrics.
 The table below summarizes the types of regressions that can be used to fit specified models: